faizahkureshi232/portfolio123/content/pages/projects/project-three.md

 date: ''
 client: Awesome client
 description: >-
-  A smart monitoring system that uses real-time sensor data and machine learning to predict maintenance schedules and improving safety through proactive issue identification.
+  Imagine giving elevators a sixth sense—this system does just that.
+Using real-time sensors and machine learning, it predicts when maintenance is due before things go south.
+It's like your elevator’s way of saying, “Fix me now, so I don’t throw a tantrum later.”
 featuredImage:
   type: ImageBlock
   url: /images/Screenshot from 2024-12-02 10-42-10.png